MikeCoderLZ/gfxl/README.md

 language of 3D graphics: linear algebra and multi-variate objects.
-GFXL implements a suite of types that provide syntactic support for these kinds of mathematical objects and deals with the details of mapping them to OpenGL.
+GFXL implements a suite of types that provide syntactic support for these kinds of mathematical objects and deals with the details of mapping them to OpenGL and GLSL.

-Component swizzling is among the most important functionality provided in terms of ease of use, as is implemented as close as possible to resemble a real feature of the language.
+Component swizzling is among the most important functionality provided in terms of ease of use, and is implemented to resemble as close as possible a real feature of the language.
 The clarity swizzling provides in expressing vector and matrix algorithms is well worth the complexity.
 All primitive GLSL datatypes are represented in the code with the same names, designed to map to